dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/application-model.md

 ## Conventions

 The application model defines convention abstractions that provide a simpler way to customize the behavior of the models than overriding the entire model or provider.
 These abstractions are the recommended way to modify your app's behavior.
 Conventions provide a way for you to write code that will dynamically apply customizations.
-While [filters](xref:mvc/controllers/filters) provide a means of modifying the framework's behavior, customizations let you control how the whole app is wired together.
+While [filters](xref:mvc/controllers/filters) provide a means of modifying the framework's behavior, customizations let you control how the whole app works together.

 The following conventions are available: